sharontherese/sharon-kabel/content/projects/maps/index.md

 # Doctors of the Church

- This timelapse map shows where the Doctors of the Church were from.
+ This timelapse map shows the birthplaces of the Doctors of the Church.

  <iframe width="100%" height="520" frameborder="0" src="https://mmesosostris.carto.com/viz/f5d3ad72-9ade-11e6-a5d2-0ecd1babdde5/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>